Hollowness effect and entropy in high energy elastic scattering: Introduction

 It is important to stress that, in the present thermodynamic approach, we are not interested in presenting a model that produces the best fittings result of the experimental data.
 The interest here is to study the physical consequences of a phase transition occurring in the $pp$ and $\bar{p}p$ elastic scattering from the TE in the impact parameter space.

 The paper is organized as follows.
-In section \ref{he} one sets the problem.
-In section \ref{pot}, both potentials used to mimic the internal energy of $pp$ and $\bar{p}p$ are presented.
-The section \ref{re} presents the discussions and conclusions.
+In section \ref{he} one sets the problem, and a brief review is presented for the experimental situation with absorption in the $pp$ and $\bar{p}p$ collisions.
+Section \ref{pot} is devoted to general statements, and formalism is introduced, allowing interrelations between thermodynamic quantities, in particular, the internal energy, and the effective potentials in some quantum field theories.
+In section \ref{sec:4} the Coulomb potential is considered.
+The possible manifestation of the hollowness effect in the strong interaction, in particular, in $pp$ and $\bar{p}p$ collisions is presented in section \ref{sec:5} with help of the confinement potential.
+Finally, section \ref{re} contains the discussions and conclusions.